 Directly store event data that formerly required a Timeline Query Connection

-The new capabilities in timeline event rollups empower non-technical users, such as marketing or business team members, to self-serve in BlueConic, directly in the Timeline event rollups page, without running connections.
-This new feature will also be robust enough to serve power users, such as data analysts.
+The capabilities in timeline event rollups empower non-technical users, such as marketing or business team members, to self-serve in BlueConic - directly in the timeline event rollups page - without running connections.
+This feature is also robust enough to serve power users, such as data analysts.

 How timeline event rollups compare to Timeline Queries